 - Negatively impact the economy through reduction of competition among manufacturers and short supply of products

 The business leaders of the future must be well-versed in the nuances of tariffs to operate on the world stage.
 A solid MBA program, like the Boise State University Master of Business Administration, provides a strong foundation and worldview of global economics — including tariffs.

 This convenient online MBA program was designed especially for working professionals.
 The program uses 100 percent digital content and can be completed in 12 months.
-Boise State is ranked one of the “Top 20 Public Schools” in the West by U.S. News & World Report.
+Boise State is ranked as one of the best Online MBA programs by U.S. News & World Report.

 Contact a student success coach to learn more about Boise State University’s online MBA program.